Alexander von Taube

 Baron Alexander Alexandrovich von Taube (21 August 1864 – January 1919) was an Imperial Russian general.

 He fought in the war of Russia against the Empire of Japan.
-In WWI - Major General, later as Lieutenant General commanding 5th Siberian Infantry division.
-After 1916 democratic revolution in Russia he was elected by soldiers council to lead the Omsk (Siberia) military district.
+In WWI, Major General, later as Lieutenant General, commanded the 5th Siberian Infantry Division.
+After the 1916 democratic revolution in Russia, he was elected by the soldiers' council to lead the Omsk (Siberia) military district.

-After 1917 Bolshevik insurrection he was conscripted, as military specialist, to serve in the Red army.
-His service with the Red army, during 1918, was planning strategic operations in Siberia.
-During that time, the Red Army in Siberia was defeated by the Volunteer Army of admiral Alexander Kolchak.
-General Taube was detained on the territory controlled by the Volunteer army.
-Being taken to Yekaterinburg, at that time one of the centers of the White movement) he was investigated, offered service with the Volunteer Army, however while still in detention he died of typhus.
+In 1918, he was conscripted as a military specialist to serve in the Red Army.
+His service with the Red Army, during 1918, involved planning strategic operations in Siberia.
+During that time, the Red Army in Siberia was defeated by the Volunteer Army of Admiral Alexander Kolchak.
+General Taube was detained on the territory controlled by the Volunteer Army.
+Being taken to Yekaterinburg, at that time one of the centers of the White movement) he was investigated, offered service with the Volunteer Army; however, while still in detention, he died of typhus.